Vikas Mishra (economist): Contribution

-Dr Mishra's contributions were often quoted by noted scholars.
-In their books 'India:Social Structure' and 'Social Transformation in Modern India' noted Indian Sociologist Dr MN Srinivas and Dr A Kumar quoted Prof. Mishra as "In his book Hinduism and Economic growth,1962, Dr. Vikas Mishra has made a study of the occupational patterns of the different religious groups in India.
+Mishra's contributions were often quoted by noted scholars.
+In their books 'India: Social Structure' and 'Social Transformation in Modern India' by Indian sociologists MN Srinivas and A Kumar respectively, Kumar quoted Mishra by stating, "In his book Hinduism and Economic growth,1962, Dr. Vikas Mishra has made a study of the occupational patterns of the different religious groups in India".
 He concludes that the occupational distribution of the Parsis, Jews and Jains is “advanced” though not diversified.
 Hindus and Muslims have a diversified occupational pattern while the tribal's pattern is neither advanced nor diversified.

-Dr Mishra's analysis points to the conclusion that minority religions are advantageously situated as far as occupational distribution is concerned.
+His analysis points to the conclusion that minority religions are advantageously situated as far as occupational distribution is concerned.
 It is likely, however, that there are differences between one region of India and another.
 Syrian Christians, for instance, show a more “advanced” pattern in Travancore than in North Kerala.
 Similarly, Moplahs in North Kerala are more advanced than their co-coreligionists in South and Central Kerala.
 This is perhaps related to the fact that in North Kerala the Moplahs formerly wielded political power."

-Dr Mishra’s concept of his “Growth Multiplier” precedes Professor Hirschman's "linkage effects" which is clear by his claim in his book "The Growth Multiplier and a General Theory of Economic Growth”, pp. 7.
-He says “The direct investment effect sounds very much like Professor Hirschman’s linkage effects.
+Mishra’s concept of his “Growth Multiplier” precedes Professor Hirschman's "linkage effects" which is clear by his claim in his book "The Growth Multiplier and a General Theory of Economic Growth”, pp. 7.
+He says, “The direct investment effect sounds very much like Professor Hirschman’s linkage effects.
 But perhaps I should mention that two of my earlier drafts had been circulated before his Strategy of Economic Development was published.”

-K S Chalam writes in his book Social Enquiry of Development in India, pp.350, Sage Publications,"It was Vikas Mishra who studied Hinduism and found that it was not conducive for rapid economic development due to several rigidities and perhaps prepared Raj Krishna later to coin what is called the Hindu rate of growth."Again at pp.372 he writes,'Vikas Mishra was an economist who worked on the Economics of Religion first time in India.
+K S Chalam writes in his book Social Enquiry of Development in India, pp.350, "It was Vikas Mishra who studied Hinduism and found that it was not conducive for rapid economic development due to several rigidities and perhaps prepared Raj Krishna later to coin what is called the Hindu rate of growth."
+Again at pp.372 he writes, 'Vikas Mishra was an economist who worked on the Economics of Religion first time in India.
 Mishra, Hinduism and Economic Growth (New Delhi: Oxford University Press, 1962).
 Mishra trained Raj Krishna, Agricultural economist, Member, Planning Commission, who has coined the popular term "Hindu rate of growth".'